AgentMC/Sao19/Translate/En/Part7.md

 "It might have been a long and hard trip, Ronye.
 You better take a break at the castle."

 She signaled with her right hand, and Yoiyobi laid down.
 There was no saddle, but thanks to that, all three of them could get on packed together.
-With Ronye in front, Kirito behind, and Scheta in the middle they rode the dragon which easily took off after running a bit on the riverbank, not frightened at all by the weight of the two of sacred treasure class long swords and three human beings.
+With Ronye in front, Kirito behind, and Scheta in the middle they rode the dragon which easily took off after running a bit on the riverbank, not frightened at all by the weight of the two of divine object-class long swords and three human beings.

 Powerfully flapping wings, it quickly raised, aiming at the upper part of Obsidia castle.
 The guards noticed them, but it was known that it was a dragon of full authority ambassador, so there was no appearance of a fuss.